~ NEW QUERIES - MESSAGES etc. ~

 Hello

-My name is JH - We live in Stafford England and are e-mailing yourself after seeing details of the Pace family from Canada and Staffordshire.
-My mom and two aunts are daughters of Arthur James Pace (born Laney Green) Staffordshire DOB 22/3/1903.
-He had two Brothers William and Thomas and a Sister called Fanny and his parents were ARTHUR PACE and FANNY ADAMS.
+My name is Joanne Harris - We live in Stafford England and are e-mailing yourself after seeing details of the Pace family from Canada and Staffordshire.
+My mom and two aunts are daughters of

 Please reply as we are sure we can fill in missing pieces to your 'jigsaw'.